Why Puffs are My Peanut Protein of Choice

 So I mentioned that Puffworks has an existing line of peanut butter puffs that appeal to toddlers, children and adults alike (you can check out their products here)...

-...but Puffworks is also launching Baby Peanut Butter Puffs which:
+...but Puffworks also recently launched Baby Peanut Butter Puffs which: